Podcast: Play in new window | Download

 Realistic expectation: You’re human too, going through your own developmental stages.
 Understanding this helps you set realistic expectations for yourself, not just your children.

-Understanding human development isn’t just helpful for moms setting realistic expectations—it’s an incredible “sparkle credit” for your teen’s high school transcript.
+Understanding human development isn’t just helpful for moms setting realistic expectations—it’s an incredible “sparkle credit” for your high school transcript.

 A sparkle credit is a course that shows breadth beyond core academics.
 Colleges love to see students who explored topics of interest or usefulness, not just generic requirements.